Going to the movies in Seattle?

 2. SIFF Cinema Uptown

-Another SIFF theater, their Uptown location in Queen Anne has three auditoriums and adult beverages for sale.
-This is a great theater for fans of indie, foreign, and classic films.
+Another SIFF theater, their Uptown location in Queen Anne has three auditoriums and beer and wine for sale.
+This is a great theater for fans of indie, foreign, and classic films as well as current releases.
+They also host fun events such as SIFF ‘n’ Stitch: a series of movies shown with the lights on so you can knit or craft while watching the film.

 Address: 511 Queen Anne Ave N, Seattle, WA 98109